-The Adaptive Capacity of Municipality A showed to be negative at -0.46 with a strong positive experience in Leadership, a slightly positive effect in Learning Capacity and strong negative effects in Fair Governance, Resources and Room for Autonomous Change.
-The municipality highlighted the fact that limited financial and human resources resulted in its inability to respond timeously to service delivery challenges.
+Municipality A highlighted that limited financial and human resources resulted in its inability to respond timeously to service delivery challenges.
 Municipality A relied on external service providers to support lacking internal skills.
-Lacking Information was identified as a hindrance for the municipality and citizens.
-The municipality had the expectation that the ICT intervention would bring the necessary change to improve the adaptive capacity.
+Lack of information was identified as a hindrance for the municipality as well as citizens.
+The municipality had the expectation that the ICT intervention would bring the necessary change to improve service delivery.

-The IVC analysis of Municipality A showed that several enablers for the implementation of an ICT system existed that could potentially increase the information value even further.
+Municipality A showed that several enablers for the implementation of an ICT system existed.
 Social media and communication strategies were available, willingness to co-operate was high and the satellite offices functioned as information hubs.
 Barriers to the implementation were the substantial lack of IT skills, the limited customer service experience and the limited human resources.
 The community engagement processes in Municipality A were done in the three towns named A1, A2 and A3.
 The main method of engagement between the municipality and its community was via public meetings and loud hailers.
 The communities perceived loud hailers to be ineffective since they were a one-way engagement that did not allow feedback from citizens.
 The engagement with ward councillors differed between the towns and clearly depended on the positive nature of the relationship between councillor and community.

 Municipality B was interviewed at the same time as Municipality A and meetings were organised with the communities of B1, B2 and B3.
-The Adaptive Capacity of Municipality B showed a value of -0.42, with Resources being at -1.67 and Room for Autonomous Change being at -2.
 The municipality identified interdepartmental communication breakdown as the main reason for communities not receiving notifications on water- and sanitation-related matters.
 It was hoped that the ICT intervention would support the municipality in improving this aspect.
-The analysis of the IVC showed that Municipality B had a substantial benefit in having an established complaints management process and a dedicated staff member to manage these complaints.
+Municipality B had a substantial benefit in having an established complaints management process and a dedicated staff member to manage these complaints.